-The Andean Porphyries 2017 International Study Tour will visit a selection of the most significant porphyry Cu-Mo, Cu-Mo-Zn, Cu-Au and Au systems and provinces, from Jurassic to Pliocene in age and from Chile to Colombia, including 'classic' porphyry, porphyry-breccia, porphyry-skarn, porphyry-epithermal deposits and their supergene oxide and sulphide derivatives.
+The Andean Porphyries 2017-18 International Study Tour has been designed to visit a selection of the most significant porphyry Cu-Mo, Cu-Mo-Zn, Cu-Au and Au systems and provinces, from Jurassic to Pliocene in age and from Chile to Colombia, including 'classic' porphyry, porphyry-breccia, porphyry-skarn, porphyry-epithermal deposits and their supergene oxide and sulphide derivatives.

-For those who take less than the full tour, start and end points and dates will be advised on confirmation of registration.
-Alternate start and/or end points include Iquique and Antofagasta in Chile, Lima or Cusco in Peru, Quito in Ecuador or Bogota in Colombia, or other locations en route, by arrangement.
+For those who take less than the full tour, start and end points and dates are advised on confirmation of registration.
+Alternate start and/or end points included Iquique, Calama and Antofagasta in Chile in 2017 (although all took the full module), while in 2018, will include Lima or Cusco in Peru, Quito in Ecuador or Bogota in Colombia, or other locations en route, by arrangement.

-During the tour, PGC will arrange all surface travel and book all scheduled airline flights, i.e., between the start and end points of the block of days or full tour nominated by the participant.
+During the tour, PGC arranges all surface travel and books all scheduled airline flights, i.e., between the start and end points of the block of days or full tour nominated by the participant.